lizhanmit/learning-notes/kafka-note/kafka-note.md

 Kafka's performance is effectively constant with respect to data size.

 Kafka can process millions of messages quickly because it relies on the page cache instead of JVM heap.
+As a result, the brokers help avoid some of the issues that large heaps can hold, ie. long or frequent garbage collection pauses.

 Two directives or purposes of Kafka: